index

 AI Alignment

-Reward hacking and specification gaming represent curl emergence10.
-When an agent finds ways to increase measured reward that decrease intended performance, the actual correction field (driven by measured reward) diverges from the intended correction field (what the designer wanted).
-The system cycles through exploits rather than converging to aligned behavior.
+Gradient descent on a loss function is literal gradient flow—the system moves along L-\nabla L where LL is the loss.
+Reward hacking and specification gaming represent curl emergence11: when an agent finds ways to increase measured reward that decrease intended performance, the actual correction field diverges from the intended one, and the system cycles through exploits rather than converging to aligned behavior.
+The curl diagnostic frames the core alignment problem geometrically—alignment architectures must ensure that whatever signals actually drive learning derive from a scalar potential consistent with intended behavior.

 Why This Matters